abhip64/quadruped_v2/README.md

 ## Current Status of the Project
 **The project is under active development**

 The simulated quadruped is able to follow a specified path using a crab-turning gait.
 The code also has been successfully used to control a quadruped prototype that has been developed in our lab.

+## Future Improvements

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzE0NjQ4NTYsMjAyNzExNjM1MV19
+eyJoaXN0b3J5IjpbLTEzMDY0NzA0ODQsMjAyNzExNjM1MV19
 -->